oracle/graal/vscode/micronaut/README.md

 # Micronaut Visual Studio Code Extension <!-- omit in toc -->

 The Micronaut extension for Visual Studio Code (VS Code) provides the basic support for developing applications based on the [Micronaut Framework](https://micronaut.io/).
-The extension is Technology Preview.
+Please be informed that the extension is Technology Preview.

 Besides, it enables the [Micronaut Launch](https://micronaut.io/launch/) application that allows you to create Micronaut projects through an interface inside VS Code, in addition to using the console CLI.
 Optionally, if a user provides a path to the Micronaut CLI installation, the option to create a project using the `mn` executable is also provided.